tanabs18/GraphAssistant/README.md

   ```

 ## How to contribute (Commands included)
+1. Fork the app and update it

+   This is done during setup

+2. TODO

 ## Credits (In no particular order)
 | Management | Programmers |
 | :-------------: |:-------------:|